 The Practical Experience Task Force was set up in 1998 and appointed consultants to make recommendations for this project.
-A consultation paper was issued in September 2000.
-A total of 24 written commentaries, including a number from overseas professional accountancy bodies, were received.
-In addition, a number of registered students, employers, members and interested parties provided their views at two discussion forums.
+A consultation paper and an exposure draft were issued in September 2000 and April 2002 respectively.
+A total of 33 written commentaries, including a number from overseas professional accountancy bodies, were received.
+In addition, a number of registered students, employers, members and interested parties provided their views at three discussion forums.
 Views and comments have been considered and incorporated, as appropriate, into the competency-based requirements defined in these guidelines.